NaveenJunjur/My_Portfolio/Python_Projects/05-Voice Assistant/README.md

 ### Future Improvements

-- Implement more advanced natural language processing (NLP) to understand complex commands and queries.
+- Can implement more advanced natural language processing (NLP) to understand complex commands and queries.

-- Add more functionalities like sending emails, setting reminders, and more.
+- Can add more functionalities like sending emails, setting reminders, and more.

-- Improve speech recognition accuracy and response time.
+- Can improve speech recognition accuracy and response time.